Mad1294/Data-Analysis---Marketing/README.md

 Welcome to the Data Analysis in Marketing and Advertising repository!
 This repository contains a collection of data analysis projects focused on marketing and advertising domain topics.
 Each project provides insights and actionable recommendations based on the analysis of relevant datasets.

-# Data Analysis - Marketing

-Welcome to the Data Analysis - Marketing repository!
-This repository contains a collection of data analysis projects focused on marketing-related topics.
-Each project is organized into separate folders containing Jupyter Notebook code, dataset CSV files, images of output graphs, and code in PDF format.

 ## Projects

 1. **Cohort Analysis**